Shahrukh95/Product-Search-With-Text-and-Image-Embeddings/README.md

 ### **2. Dataset Preparation**
 The final dataset is available at: ```dataset/textual/complete/final_products.csv```

 This file contains **10,200 items**.
-To build or expand this dataset, follow these steps:
+To reproduce this dataset, follow these steps:

 #### **i) Dataset Generation**
 - The dataset is derived from **Amazon Products Dataset (+1M Products)** on [Kaggle](https://www.kaggle.com/datasets/aaronfriasr/amazon-products-dataset?select=amazon_products.csv).
 - The dataset generation script is available in the notebook: ```dataset_generate.ipynb```

 #### **ii) Generating Product Descriptions**
 - Although the titles in the dataset are somewhat descriptive, actual product descriptions were missing.
 Therefore a Visual Language model **Llava-1.5-13b-hf** with 4-bit quantization was used to generate image captions as an alternative.
-These were added to the dataset.
+These were then added to the dataset.
 The script for generating image captions is available in: ```Llava Caption Generator.ipynb```

 ---